akasnik/WhatTheHack/046-AzureFiles/Student/Challenge-01-set_files_and_filesync.md

 Deployment of environment described in [Challenge 0](./Challenge-00-lab_setup.md) should be completed and validated.

 ## Introduction
-In this challenge you will create Azure File share, setup and configure Storage Sync Service.
-At the end of challenge you should have Azure File and Storage Sync service with Cloud endpoint set up.
-You will create a Server endpoint in the next challenge.
+In this challenge you will create Azure File share, setup and configure Storage Sync Service with your Azure file share as cloud endpoint.
+This will get your target environment in cloud ready to receive files data.
+You will create the Server endpoint in the next challenge.

 Learn more on Azure File Sync and its components by watching this [video](https://www.youtube.com/watch?v=Zm2w8-TRn-o).

 ## Description

-1. Create an Azure Storage account and file share
+1. Create an Azure Storage account and file share (e.g. hqfs-share1)
 1. Deploy Azure File Sync service from marketplace (aka Storage Sync Service)
 1. Create a Sync Group with a Cloud Endpoint (Azure File share)